Patternslib/Patterns/demo/depends/documentation.md

 You can also combine multiple tests using `and` and `or`, optionally using parenthesis to specify the desired grouping.
-Here is a more complex example that showing use of `and`.
+Here is a more complex example which demonstrates the use of `and`:

     <fieldset>
       <legend>Select your flavour</legend>